Aaron Hicks Player Props: Yankees vs. Rangers

 Aaron Hicks At The Plate

-- Hicks has picked up a hit in four games this year (28.6%), including one multi-hit game.
+- Hicks has had a base hit in four of 15 games this year, and multiple hits once.

 - Hicks has an RBI in one game this year.